Antoinebr/Locate-get-user-wheather-JS/README.md

 # Locate-get-user-wheather-JS
 Ge the user location and the wheather at his place

+**TELIZE IS NOT WORKING ANYMORE -> http://www.telize.com/ The script must use an other api to get the location**

 ### Possible regions values
 ```